ARFF Birmingham-Shuttlesworth Airport

 The new ARFF features 4 vehicle bays and over 17,000 square feet of space to house personnel and the rescue and firefighting equipment required by the Federal Aviation Administration.
 The station, which is scheduled for completion in April 2021, is positioned in the southwest terminal adjacent to the western edge of the terminal apron.

 Hunter Worley, Kirkpatrick Sales Representative, credited the success of this complex project to Kirkpatrick’s internal teamwork and a close relationship with the contractor, Progressive Concrete.
 PKS Pumping also played an important role on the project.

 The job site is in a restricted area, which presented a challenge.
 According to Worley, the requirement that all trucks be escorted onto as well as off of the property when making the deliveries was one of the most difficult aspects of the project.

 A 3:00 a.m. start time can be a challenge as well, but Worley called it an advantage due to less traffic, cooler temperatures, and the ability to move the delivery trucks around much quicker.

 Because the new rescue station will house large oversized fire trucks, such as the Rosenbauer 6x6 with a high reach extendable turret which holds 3,000 gallons of water, the concrete mix design called for a 12-inch slab of 4,000 PSI concrete.
-According to Worley, the required depth and strength of the slab required the addition of special reinforcement for the long term durability of the project.
+The required depth and strength of the slab necessitated special reinforcement to ensure long term durability of the project.